antonjah/static/README.md

 Configuring static endpoints is done with a yaml file.
 An example can be found [here](example/endpoints.yaml)

-There is also a JSON schema provided [here](example/schema.json) that can be used to
+There is also a JSON schema provided [here](example/schema.json) that can be used to validate the configuration.
-validate the configuration and provide intellisense if the [yaml plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) is installed.

 A very basic example with one path and one method: